cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-Fragement are generally used to split complex queries into chunks and
-reuse of query fields.

 ### Variables :o:

+:o: this section needs to be improved as it can not be understood by a
+non graphql expert. for example the term interpolate is not defined.

 Variables are used to pass dynamic values to queries.
-It is not good
+It is not a good
-practice to interpolate dynamic values from user action on client side
+practice to interpolate dynamic values from a  user action on client side
 to construct queries.
-Instead of that GraphQL provides a way to define
+Instead, GraphQL provides a way to define
 a variable and pass value for that variable at runtime using
 dictionary.

+:o: It is not explained where the variable is defined within
+the query, or if these are two difefrent objects

 Query